 Engage with top writers, poets, and teachers—including Norton's award-winning authors and editors—for thought provoking talks and student lectures throughout the academic year.

-Are you interested in new ways to teach with Norton Anthologies?
-Join this online event to hear from three professors on exciting approaches that have engaged their classrooms.
-Topics include: presenting works on environmental literature and climate change, encouraging students to go beyond what’s assigned, and using Norton’s thematic tables of contents to build syllabi and put texts in dialogue.
+Are you interested in innovative ways to teach with the Norton Anthology of African American Literature?
+Join this online event to hear from two professors on exciting approaches that have engaged their classrooms.

 Each presenter will speak for five to ten minutes and will provide practical advice on how you can implement the same or similar approaches with your own students.
 There will be ample time for questions and the chat will be open for discussion.